NatClamp/oneHundredDaysOfCode/log.md

 ***Thoughts***: Thought this might be a good one to try as I've never made anything like this before with a fixed navbar.
 Was pretty simple and not that interesting to be fair...

 ***Link to work***: https://codepen.io/ichbinclamp/full/NWNaQdr

+### Day 5: Friday 4th September, 2020

+***Today's Progress***: Today I worked on a short, simple algorithm for work to access and transform some bank account data.
+I also read a chapter of Don't Make Me Thinkby Steve Krug.

+***Thoughts***: Simple stuff.
+Code reviewed and off to merge into dev.